Contribute to Counselling Australia

 - Counselling Australia accepts no responsibility for the content of articles, manuscripts, photographs, artwork, or illustrations for unsolicited articles.

-The deadline for articles and reviewed articles is the 7th of February, May, August and November.
+The deadline for articles and reviewed articles is the 25th January, April, July and October.
 The sooner articles and papers are submitted the more likely they are to be published in the next cycle.